wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   list override the default ordering from the provider output.
 They are listed from the most important to the least important.
 Properties not present on the list are considered of lower importance than these present, and their relative importance is defined by the plugin output.

+The exact behavior of these dictionaries depends on the value of `plugin-use` in the provider information corresponding to the namespace in question:

+- for `plugin-use == "all"`, they only affect the variant ordering.

+- for `plugin-use == "build"`, the values returned by plugin at build time are appended to the values in `pyproject.toml`, and at install time are used as a static list of supported properties.

+- for `plugin-use == "none"`, the value are used as a static list of supported properties.

+For the static list usage, every property must be declared both as a value in the `feature` direct and as a key for supported values in the `property` dict.

 #### Variants